 What is AdBlue?

-AdBlue is a non-toxic fluid which helps reduce the nitrous oxide emitted in diesel exhaust fumes.
-This formula is a diesel fuel additive which is stored in a separate tank to your diesel and is sprayed onto the fumes before they leave the exhaust pipe.
+The additive is stored in a separate tank to your diesel and is sprayed onto the fumes before they leave the exhaust pipe.
 Once applied to the fumes, the AdBlue solution neutralises the harmful emissions before they’re released into the atmosphere.

 All AdBlue needs to meet ISO 2241 specifications, as set out by the German Association of the Automobile Industry (VDA), who currently hold the official trademark.
 AUS32 and diesel exhaust fluid are two other terms used to refer to AdBlue.
 It is made from 67.5% deionised water and 32.5% high-purity urea.